0xADE1A1DE/AssemblyLine/tools/README.md

 ## Different Modes of Assembly
-When moving immediate values to a 64-bit register, if immediate value is less than or equal to 0x7fffffff (max signed 32-bit) nasm will interpret 'mov rax, IMM' as 'mov eax, IMM'.
+When moving immediate values to a 64-bit register, if immediate value is less than or equal to 0x7fffffff (max signed 32-bit) nasm will interpret 'mov rax, IMM' as 'mov eax, IMM' (mov-imm options).
-Since the stack pointer register is not scalable in SIB when the index register is set to rsp or esp, NASM will swap the index and base register to produce a valid instruction.
+Since the stack pointer register is not scalable in SIB when the index register is set to rsp or esp, NASM will swap the index and base register to produce a valid instruction (sib-index-base-swap options).
+Also in SIB, when no base register is present and the scale is equal to 2; NASM will set the base to the index register and reduce the scale by 1 (sib-no-base options).
+ex: `[2*rax] -> [rax+1*rax]`
 #### The settings below allow the user to control the aforementioned behavior.

-### Set SIB to NASM
+### Set SIB register swap to NASM

-1. `$ asmline --nasm-sib path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` matches nasm
+1. `$ asmline --nasm-sib-index-base-swap path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` matches nasm
     ```
-    --nasm-sib
+    --nasm-sib-index-base-swap
             In SIB addressing if the index register is esp or rsp then the base and index registers
             will be swapped (this is enabled by default).
             That is: "lea r15, [rax+rsp]" interpreted as "lea r15, [rsp+rax]" -> 4c 8d 3c 04
                      "lea r15, [rsp+rsp]" will produce an error  (base and index cannot be swapped)
     ```

-### Set SIB to STRICT
+### Set SIB register swap to STRICT

-1. `$ asmline --strict-sib path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` is in an 'as is' state
+1. `$ asmline --strict-sib-index-base-swap path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` is in an 'as is' state
     ```
-    --strict-sib
+    --strict-sib-index-base-swap
             In SIB addressing the base and index registers will not be swapped even if the
             index register is esp or rsp.
             That is: "lea r15, [rax+rsp]" will be interpreted as "lea r15, [rax+riz]" -> 4c 8d 3c 20
                      riz is a pseudo-register evaluated by GCC to constant 0 and therefore cannot be
                      used in assemblyline as a string ie. assembling "lea r15, [rax+riz]" is invalid
                      "lea r15, [rsp+rsp]" will also produce an error (invalid instruction)
+    ```

+### Set SIB no base to NASM

+1. `$ asmline --nasm-sib-no-base path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` matches nasm
+    ```
+    --nasm-sib-no-base
+            In SIB addressing if there is no base register present and scale is equal to 2;
+	    the base register will be set to the index register and the scale will be reduced to 1.
+            (this is enabled by default).
+            That is: "lea r15, [2*rax]" will be interpreted as "lea r15, [rax+1*rax]" -> 4c 8d 3c 00
+    ```

+### Set SIB no base to STRICT

+1. `$ asmline --strict-sib-no-base path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` is in an 'as is' state
+    ```
+    --strict-sib-no-base
+            In SIB addressing when there is no base register present the index and scale
+	    would not change regardless of scale value.
+            That is: "lea r15, [2*rax]" will be interpreted as "lea r15, [2*rax]" -> 4c 8d 3c 45 00 00 00 00
     ```

 ### Set mov immediate to NASM